 Headaches, a sore throat, and a runny nose are common symptoms of Delta variant covid, with fever, cough and loss of smell less common – those latter symptoms being typical of original V2 virus infecting humans.

 Another variant of note is Delta Plus, which can apparently evade vaccination and infection immunity.
 Delta Plus has a mutation from the the Beta variant (from South Africa) that affords greater contagion.
 Delta Plus has been spotted in dozens of countries.
 Delta Plus was first noticed in Nepal.

-Most people in the world – perhaps 3/4ths – had been exposed to V2 by mid-2021.
-In many nations, such as the USA and most of Europe, over 90% had encountered V2.
+Most people in the world – perhaps 85% or more – had been exposed to V2 by the end of 2021.
+In many nations, such as the USA and most of Europe, over 95% had encountered V2.

 V2’s wiles in asymptomatic transmission seems something of a conundrum because the symptoms in its victims, when they do appear, are so diverse and can be devastating: affecting both respiratory and circulatory systems.
 While increasing infectiousness is relatively easy, as V2 exemplifies, it takes a long time for a virus to learn how to minimize its damage to its host system.
 Compassion is not a viral priority.